PrisonTeam/Prison/docs/knownissues_v3.3.x.md

    - chat handler should ignore those worlds

-DONE: * Issue with removing a BlockEvent by clicking on the remove link.
-It converts all of the & to the raw code.
- - `/mines blockEvent remove` now uses line numbers so this is no longer an issue.

-* Rare condition caused by FAWEs where prison loads before CMI even though it all configured to do so otherwise.
-  May be able to provide a way to force the ranks module loading so that way it can just "assume" everything is working.

 * Ranks have been converted to have all messages moved to files:
 * UTF-8 support.